 In our work, we get far more granular with this model, fleshing it out at least one more level (sometimes two for complex solutions), and then creating content frameworks off of that.

-This is what SM&Co’s Aligned Authority™ model looks like:
+This is what SM&Co’s Aligned Authority™ System looks like: